-According to Minsky lack of financial stability is the most common reason for the evolvement of financial crises.
+According to Minsky (1992), lack of financial stability is the most common reason for the evolvement of financial crises.
 Financial stability is commonly lost during booms in the markets.
-Profit opportunities make investors willing to put money into projects with high risk, due to expectations of continuous upheavals.
-Not investing means loss of market share, and thereby loss of potential profit.
+Profit opportunities make investors willing to put money into projects with high risk due to expectations of continuous upheavals.
+Not investing means loss of market share and thereby loss of potential profit.
 Hence, companies are willing to borrow large sums of money to benefit from the boom.

-Minsky describes three forms of income-debt relations for economic units in his financial taxonomy (Minsky, 1992):
+Minsky (1992) describes three forms of income-debt relations for economic units in his financial taxonomy:

 - 1. Hedge finance, which basically is reinvestment of profits.
 This is basically a balanced and sustainable way of growth. - 2.
-Speculative finance, which is funding on the basis of positive expectations.
-More precise this funding take place during upheavals, where one is willing to invest more money than common profits allow, due to expectations of increasing market price on invested capital. - 3.
-Ponzi finance, which means that growth continuous due to increase in capital base, despite diminishing returns on invested capital.
+Speculative finance, which is funding based on positive expectations.
+More precisely this funding takes place during upheavals, where one is willing to invest more money than common profits allow due to expectations of the increasing market price on invested capital. - 3.
+Ponzi finance, which means that growth continuous due to the increase in capital base despite diminishing returns on invested capital.
 The upheaval has gone so far that returns may be shrinking and creditors are reluctant to invest, but business is going due to increasing capital base.

-At the last stage one is close to the turning point of the markets, often called the Minsky Moment.
-Minsky put emphasis on markets at large, as applied by Grytten and Koilo on Eastern Europe (Grytten and Koilo, 2019).
-Nevertheless Apreda shows that the model is applicable on a corporate finance level (Apreda 2012).
+At the last stage, one is close to the turning point of the markets, often called the Minsky Moment.
+Minsky (1992) puts emphasis on markets at large.
+Nevertheless, Apreda (2012) shows that the model is applicable to a corporate finance level.

-On the basis of Minsky's financial instability hypothesis, Kindleberger made his theory of crisis anatomy, claiming that financial markets go through three stages towards financial crises (Aliber and Kindleberger, 2015):
+Based on Minsky's financial instability hypothesis, Kindleberger made his theory of crisis anatomy, claiming that financial markets go through three stages towards financial crises (Aliber & Kindleberger, 2015):